wmjpillow/OSC-D3/README.md

 OSC messages on the Web browser.
 With this browser capability we could do interesting things like:

--Connect OSC supported controllers to the Web browser -Use the Web browser as a controller to OSC supported applications (like Puredata, SuperCollider, Max/MSP, ...)
+Connect OSC supported controllers to the Web browser Use the Web browser as a controller to OSC supported applications (like Puredata, SuperCollider, Max/MSP, ...)
 -Create a Web /OSC proxy/ where people all over the world could connect yours OSC controllers or applications without complications